 Personal taste is incredibly important in jewellery.
-While certain trends, such as chains and oversize rings, come and go, there are some pieces of jewellery that absolutely never go out of style.
+While certain fashion trends, such as chains and oversize rings, come and go, there are some pieces of jewellery that absolutely never go out of style.
 Dainty rings are something that no woman can ever have too many of.
 There is an infinite number of combinations you can build with delicate rings, whether you intend to mix and match different styles based on your mood or want to commit to a specific line-up for everyday use.

 What is a dainty ring?